Capacity for Transition

 The Māori agricultural sector is therefore crucial to the development of future agribusiness solutions that are productive economically, while also restoring the wellbeing of the land and water resources underpinning agriculture for future generations.

 Māori agribusinesses experience unique opportunities and limitations as a result of competing market, legislative, cultural and social factors.
-Our researchers are developing a suite of indicators that measure and present these factors as infographics in an online format.
-This will provide a snapshot of Māori agribusiness in Aotearoa New Zealand, the current constraints their operations are faced with, and the opportunities available to support their growth.
+Our researchers have developed a suite of indicators that measure and present these factors in an online format.
+The Kohuratia website provides Māori agribusiness in Aotearoa New Zealand with a snapshot of the current constraints their operations are faced with, and the opportunities available to support their growth.

 How Can The Research Be Used?

 - Māori agribusinesses can gather data about their values, current performance, capabilities and capacity, and enter it into the Kohuratia online tool.
 The tool then generates from this data a series of priority actions that will support Maori agribusinesses in meeting their goals, and helping optimise economic, social, and environmental outcomes.